 The Benefits of Golden Milk

 You can make this sweet and delicious drink in less than 10 minutes.
 And while turmeric milk is traditionally made with whole milk, I used almond milk for this recipe.
-Enjoy it anytime during the day.
+Enjoy this easy turmeric latte anytime during the day.
 It also makes a delicious nighttime beverage to unwind and sleep better after a long day.

 I love all of the ingredients used in this warming beverage, each packed with benefits.
 Here are some of my favorites: